kenttv99/MM/frontend/PROJECT_STRUCTURE.md

 ### Utils Directory
 The `utils` directory contains utility modules with functions used across the application:

 - **api.ts**: Implements the API communication layer with advanced features like request caching, deduplication, loading stage management, request queueing, and error handling.
-Also implements rate limiting based on the configurations in rateLimits.ts.
+Also implements rate limiting based on the configurations in rateLimits.ts. **When an HTTP error occurs, it throws an `ApiError` instance containing the status code and parsed response body.**
 - **logger.ts**: Provides a sophisticated logging system with different log levels, module-specific configurations, context tracking, and performance metrics.
 - **timerManager.ts**: Manages application timers with tracking to prevent memory leaks, providing functions to create and clear timeouts/intervals safely.
 - **eventService.ts**: Handles event-related operations such as creating, updating, and fetching events, as well as registration management.